 If that’s not your thing, you can always use their water reminders, the intake counter, and their hydration tracker to keep up your water consumption.
 All reminders and goals can be edited so they’re more in line with your lifestyle.

 Our final pick for hydration apps is WaterMinder from Funn Media.
 Although it’s no-frills, we chose WaterMinder because of its many, many features.
-There’s the water measurements, which can go between UK and US measurements, such as milliliters and ounces.
+There are the water measurements, which can go between UK and US measurements, such as milliliters and ounces.